postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 1. In the sidebar, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to an environment and select **Add to API**.
 1. Select the **API** you want to add the environment to, then select **Add environment**.

-This makes a copy of the environment in your API.
+This makes a copy of the environment in your API, which is not synced with the original.
 The environment displays under your API in the sidebar.
 Select the environment to view or add variables.
 Learn more about [managing environments](/docs/sending-requests/managing-environments/).

 ## Removing elements from an API